EnzoBnl/enzobnl/div.md

 -> Action to (re)write code to leverage the **SIMD (Single Instruction, Multiple Data)** capacities of your hardware, either by writing code sufficiently straightforward to be **auto-vertorizable** by your medium/high level language compiler (C, C++) or by using **dedicated libraries in these languages (SSE)**.

-Under the hood, the assembly code generated will use specific SIMD instructions that can apply a given transformation at the same time on up to all the data (typically subsequence of an array) present in a given register.
+Under the hood, the assembly code generated will use specific SIMD instructions that can **apply a given transformation at the same time on up to all the data** (typically subsequence of an array) **present in a given register**.

 ## Asymptotic analysis